John Longfield

 General John Longfield, CB (1805 – 27 February 1889) was an Irish senior officer in the British Army.
+He was married to Frances Patience Longfield.

-He was born the son of John Longfield into the well-established Longfield family of Longueville house, near Mallow, County Cork.
-He was appointed an ensign in the 8th (The King's) Regiment of Foot in 1825 and progressed through the ranks, becoming lieutenant in 1828, captain in 1835, major in 1844, lieutenant-colonel in 1846 and brevet colonel in 1854.

-He was brigadier general in Bengal from May to November 1855, April to December 1856 and June 1857 to April 1859.
-He commanded the 2nd Brigade at the Siege of Delhi, India in 1857 when his brigade was in reserve during the assault, and served in the city of Delhi during the following six days of fighting.
+His father was John Longfield of the Longfield family who owned Longueville house, near Mallow.
+In 1825 Longfield was appointed an ensign in the 8th (The King's) Regiment of Foot.
+He was promoted successively, to the ranks of lieutenant in 1828, captain in 1835, major in 1844, lieutenant-colonel in 1846 and brevet colonel in 1854.
+He was a brigadier general in Bengal from May to November 1855, April to December 1856 and June 1857 to April 1859.

+Longfield was reported to have been in command of British Army's reserve force during its assault on Delhi in 1857.
+It was described as having consisted of 250 men of the 61st Battalion, 200 men of the Belosch Battalion, 250 men of the 4th Punjab Infantry, and 200 men of the Jheend Force.
+This reserve was called up to strengthen the columns that had breached the city's defences in advance of pushing to the heart of the city.
+During the subsequent fighting over the course of six days, Longfield's 2nd Brigade was in the city of Delhi.

-In 1860 he was promoted to major general and on 19 April 1868 was appointed colonel of the 29th Regiment of Foot.
-A year later he was promoted to lieutenant-colonel and to full general on 19 July 1876.
-Following the amalgamation of the 29th Foot with the 36th (Herefordshire) Regiment of Foot to create the Worcestershire Regiment Longfield continued as colonel of the 1st Battalion of the new regiment until 1881 when he transferred back as colonel of his old regiment, the 8th King's, a position he held until his death.
+Longfield was made a major general in 1860.
+He was appointed colonel of the 29th Regiment of Foot on 19 April 1868 and one year later promoted to lieutenant-colonel.
+He was made a full general on 19 July 1876.

+The 29th Foot was amalgamated with the 36th (Herefordshire) Regiment of Foot, creating the Worcestershire Regiment.
+Following this, Longfield continued as colonel of the new regiment's 1st Battalion until 1881.
+In that year he transferred back as colonel of his original regiment, the 8th King's.
+He held this position until his death.

-He died at Kilcoleman, near Bandon, Ireland, on 27 February 1889.
+On 27 February 1889 Longfield died at Kilcoleman, near Bandon.